 So if you've been in an accident, read on to learn more about the types of injuries you could potentially suffer from.

-Call 212-268-3222 or contact us online to speak with an attorney about your injury claim.
+NEXT STEP: Call 212-268-3222 or contact us online to speak with an injury attorney about your legal options.

 Between violent movement, impacts, debris, and more, injuries from car accidents can range from minor scrapes and bruises to serious and life-threatening conditions.
 Our personal injury lawyers have decades of experience and can tell you that crashes affect each individual differently.